AndreaPontrandolfo/sheriff/apps/docs-website/docs/configuration.md

 #### `pathsOveriddes.tsconfigLocation`

-By default, Sheriff will use the `project: true` option to locate the TSConfig of your project.
+By default, Sheriff will use the `project: true` option to locate the `tsconfig.json` of your project.

-But, if you have multiple `tsconfig.json` files in your project (like `tsconfig.json`, `tsconfig.eslint.json`, `tsconfig.node.json`, etc...), you can specify which config Sheriff will pickup with the `customTSConfigPath` option.
+But, if you have multiple `tsconfig.json` files in your project (like `tsconfig.json`, `tsconfig.eslint.json`, `tsconfig.node.json`, etc...), you can use this parameter to specify which config Sheriff will pickup.

-You can pass the path to it as a string (or as a array of strings, see: [one-tsconfigjson-per-package](https://typescript-eslint.io/linting/typed-linting/monorepos/#one-tsconfigjson-per-package-and-an-optional-one-in-the-root)) in the `sheriffOptions` object.
+You can pass it a path as a string (or a list of paths as a array of strings, see: [one-tsconfigjson-per-package](https://typescript-eslint.io/linting/typed-linting/monorepos/#one-tsconfigjson-per-package-and-an-optional-one-in-the-root)).

 Example: